 For further reference, you may want to change prospects' statuses to '1st Link Request Sent'.
 In case some prospects don't get back to you, you can send an extra request, or exclude the links to their websites from your directory, generate and publish it anew.

 If you decide to add a Link Submission Form while creating your Link Directory template, it will feature a form that any visitor can fill out.
-It will include a copy-paste piece of code to link back to you, a bunch of fields to specify how the reciprocal link should look like, anti-spam captcha protection step (if enabled) and the Submit button.
+It will include a copy-paste piece of code to link back to you, a bunch of fields to specify how the reciprocal link should look like, an anti-spam captcha protection step (if enabled), and the Submit button.